marfur9/IntegrationTest/README.md

 oauth.accessToken=xxxxxxxxxxxxxxxxx
 oauth.accessTokenSecret=xxxxxxxxxxxxxxxxx
 ```
-You also need to get a accesstoken from https://developers.facebook.com/tools/explorer/ and put it in config.properties
+You also need to get a access token from https://developers.facebook.com/tools/explorer/ and put it in config.properties

 ## Built With